Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Empirical results additional details

-\paragraph{Setup.} We set up an MNIST diffusion model using variance preserving framework.
+\paragraph{Set-up.} For MNIST, we set up a diffusion model using the variance preserving framework.
 The model architecture is based on the guided diffusion codebase\footnote{\url{https://github.com/openai/guided-diffusion}} with the following specifications: number of channels = 64, attention resolutions = "28,14,7", number of residual blocks = 3, learn sigma (i.e. to learn the variance of $\pmodel(\xprev \mid \xt)$) = True, resblock updown = True, dropout = 0.1, variance schedule = "linear".
 We trained the model for 60k epochs with a batch size of 128 and a learning rate of $10^{-4}$ on 60k MNIST training images.
-The model uses $T=1000$ for training and $T=100$ for sampling.
+The model uses $T=1,000$ for training and $T=100$ for sampling.

 The classifier used for class-conditional generation and evaluation is a pretrained ResNet50 model.\footnote{Downloaded from \url{https://github.com/VSehwag/minimal-diffusion}} This classifier is trained on the same set of MNIST training images used by diffusion model training.